lucidnz/webflow-product-grid/README.md

       }
     </script>

-You can also pass the `storefrontConfig` object as a second argument to the constructor for `ProductGrid`.
+The `storefrontConfig` object can also be passed as a second argument to the constructor for `ProductGrid`.

 The `init` method returns a promise which is resolved when all the data and all product images have been loaded.
-A `data-ready` boolean attribute is also set on the grid element at this time.
-You can use the presence of the latter to style a loading state.

 ### CDN URLs